Yale-BIDS-Chen-Lab/FL_LLM_Med/README.md

 - **evaluation_prompt_file**: medical_html_evaluation.txt
 - **no_validation** in 'dataset_kwargs': true or false.
 If it is true, then the running algorithm is Fed-MedLoRA.
 If it is false, then we we need to add a new hyper-parameter 'validation_files' into 'dataset_kwargs' to run the Fed-MedLoRA+ algorithm.

-- Fine-tuning NER
+### Fine-tuning NER
-  - Run train.sh for LLaMA3, DeepSeek-R1-Distill and QWen3 models.

-  Take training LLaMA3-8B model for an example, the train.sh is:
+  - Run train_ner.sh for fine-tuning LLMs, e.g., LLaMA3 and DeepSeek-R1-Distill on NER tasks.
+For example, the train_ner.sh for fine-tuning LLaMA3-8B with communication 2 rounds, 2 epochs across 3 sites is:
 ```
 python3 ./simulator.py --config-name medical_ner/Meta-Llama-3-8B.yaml  ++medical_ner.round=2 ++medical_ner.epoch=2 ++medical_ner.worker_number=3
 ```